Experiment Architecture#

 - One temporal split, as provided by Timechop

-in experiment config- Fully configured ModelTrainer, Predictor, ModelEvaluator, Individual Importance Calculator objects
+grid_configin experiment config- Fully configured ModelTrainer, Predictor, ModelEvaluator, Individual Importance Calculator objects

 Output